What is commercial property and asset management?

 This will ensure that all maintenance spends have the best cost to benefit ratio.

 Maintenance planning and scheduling will also ensure that the asset is maintained to the highest standards as well as ensuring that the opex budget is accurate and fit for purpose.

-For example developing a 10 year plan for building and facilities maintenance requirements which include a survey of the required services and operations as well as costing, will ensure that the manager has power over where the condition of the building will be in ten years and how much it will cost the tenants.
+For example conducting a 10 year plan for building and facilities maintenance requirements which includes a survey of the required services, operations and costing will ensure that the manager has power over where the condition of the building will be in ten years and how much it will cost the tenants.

-Unit allocation for Opex or division of outgoings can also become a problem as there is no systemized disclosure of the way in which the division of costs are done.
+Unit Opex allocation or division of outgoings can also become a problem as there is no systemized disclosure of the way in which the division of costs are done.